 Choosing a birth control method that fits with your lifestyle is an essential step for family planning and for maximizing your health benefits.
 Today’s contraception is safe and easy to use whether you want a temporary or permanent contraceptive solution.
-Your physician at Women’s OB/GYN Medical Group will go over all of your contraceptive options and help guide your decision to pick the best choice based on age, health, and lifestyle goals.
+Your NCMA Women’s OB/GYN Center physician or certified nurse midwife will go over all of your contraceptive options and help guide your decision to pick the best choice based on age, health, and lifestyle goals.
 Since there are some side effects associated with contraception, it is very important to consult your physician before starting or switching to a new method of birth control.

-Below is a list of available contraceptives.
+A list of available contraceptives is available below.
 Not all women are eligible for all methods of permanent contraception, so it is important to find the best kind that will fit with your lifestyle.
 The following list is designed to help provide you with some background information before you discuss the options with your provider.
 Discuss your choices with your provider for a more complete explanation of the pros and cons of each option or follow the links below for more information.

 Oral contraceptives are ingested in pill form through the mouth.
 Oral contraceptives, or “birth control pills,” contain hormones which prevent ovulation and/or increase cervical mucus to prevent sperm from fertilizing the egg.
 When used properly, oral contraceptives are effective 96–98% of the time.
 For most types of oral contraceptives, the efficacy is dependent on the user’s ability to take the daily pill around the same time of day.
 Among other potential benefits, oral contraceptives may also help regulate your period and reduce acne.